Negev: Flora and fauna

 Vegetation in the Negev is sparse, but certain trees and plants thrive there, among them Acacia, Pistacia, Retama, Urginea maritima and Thymelaea.
 Hyphaene thebaica or doum palm can be found in the Southern Negev.
 The Evrona Nature Reserve is the most northerly point in the world where this palm can be found.

-A small population of Arabian leopards, an endangered animal in the Arabian peninsula, survives in the southern Negev.
+A small population of Arabian leopards, an endangered animal in the Arabian peninsula, has survived in the southern Negev but is now probably extinct.
 Other carnivora found in the Negev are the caracal, the striped hyena, the Arabian wolf, the golden jackal and the marbled polecat.

-The Arabah mountain gazelle survives with a few individuals in the Negev.
+The Arabah Arabian gazelle survives with a few individuals in the Negev.
 The dorcas gazelle is more numerous, with some 1,000–1,500 individuals in the Negev.
 Some 350 to 500 Nubian ibex live in the Negev Highlands and in the Eilat Mountains.

 The Negev shrew is a species of mammal of the family Soricidae that is found only in Israel.
 A population of the critically endangered Kleinmann's tortoise (also known as the Negev tortoise) survives in the sands of the western and central Negev Desert.

+Desert snails of the genus Euchondrus feed on endolithic lichens which live inside limestone rocks, converting rock and lichen into soil, and releasing between 22 and 27 milligrams of nitrogen per square metre of soil through their faeces.

-Animals that were reintroduced after their extinction in the wild or localized extinction respectively are the Arabian oryx and the Persian fallow deer.
-Also introduced was the Asiatic wild ass, which in the Negev counts about 250 animals.
+Animals that were reintroduced after their extinction in the wild or localised extinction respectively are the Arabian oryx and the Asiatic wild ass, which in the Negev number about 250 animals.

-Like many areas in Israel and the rest of the Middle East, the Negev used to host in the distant past the Asiatic lion and the Asiatic cheetah, right until their complete extinction at the hands of humans in later centuries.
+Like many areas in Israel and the rest of the Middle East, the Negev used to host in the distant past the Asiatic lion and the Asiatic cheetah until their complete extinction at the hands of humans in later centuries.

+The Arabian ostrich was once common in the Negev, but became extinct in the 1920s due to widespread hunting by humans.
+There was an attempt to reintroduce the ostrich to the Negev using the North African ostrich in 2004 but it failed.

 Climate

 The Negev region is arid (Eilat receives on average only 24 mm of rainfall a year), receiving very little rain due to its location to the east of the Sahara (as opposed to the Mediterranean, which lies to the west of Israel), and extreme temperatures due to its location 31 degrees north.
-However the northernmost areas of the Negev, including Beersheba, are semi-desert.
-The usual rainfall total from June through October is zero.
+However the northernmost areas of the Negev, including Beersheba, are semi-arid.
+The usual rainfall total from June to October inclusive is zero.
 Snow and frost are rare in the northern Negev, and snow and frost are unknown in the vicinity of Eilat in the southernmost Negev.